automerge/MeetingNotes/MeetingNotes/Documentation.docc/AppWalkthrough.md

     static let fileDecoder = CBORDecoder()
 }
 ```

-The CBOR encoding and decoding is provided by the dependency [PotentCodables](https://swiftpackageindex.com/outfoxx/PotentCodables).
+Document-based SwiftUI apps expect you to use either a subclass of  [FileDocument](https://developer.apple.com/documentation/swiftui/filedocument) or [ReferenceFileDocument](https://developer.apple.com/documentation/swiftui/referencefiledocument).

-To integrate with the SwiftUI document-based app structure, MeetingNotes defines `MeetingNotesDocument`, a subclass of [ReferenceFileDocument](https://developer.apple.com/documentation/swiftui/referencefiledocument).
+MeetingNotes defines `MeetingNotesDocument`, a subclass of `ReferenceFileDocument`.

-In the create-a-new-document initializer, MeetingNotes creates a new Automerge document along with a new document identifier to go along with this document.
+In the create-a-new-document initializer (`init()`), MeetingNotes creates a new Automerge document along with a new document identifier.
-The initializer goes on to create a new, empty model instance and seeds the schema of the model into Automerge using ``AutomergeEncoder``.
+The initializer continues and creates a new, empty model instance and seeds the schema of the model into the Automerge document using `AutomergeEncoder`.

 ```swift
 init() {